victsomie/Javascript30Days/README.md

 **Concepts:**

-Using flexbox, Nesting flex, Toggle classes
+Using flexbox, Nesting flex, Toggle

+### Day 6: 8 Jan 2019
+Type Ahead challenge

+**Concepts:**

+Using FETCH api to query endpoint, Promisse concept.

+Using a variable into a regular expression, More event listeners(CHANGE and KEYUP) on search input field